 1. Politely share the good news with your school/teacher that you are:

-Working to reduce your waste footprint, so you’ll be using up the leftover school supplies you have at home from previous years before buying anything new.
+Working to reduce your waste footprint, so you’d like to use up the leftover school supplies you have at home from previous years before buying anything new.

 Let them know you're looking for zero-waste alternatives to the disposable products on your back to school shopping list.